 The main evidence you should try and collect include:

 - Contact Information

 - Driver's License Number

-- any other evidence including road conditions and traffic signals.
+- Photos: Photos of the damage to both vehicles, as well as any injuries that have been sustained and any other evidence including road conditions and traffic signals.

 Do I Still Need to See a Doctor Even if I Don't Think I was Injured?

 Yes.
 If you have been in a car accident, you should always seek medical attention.
 Many injuries sustained in car accidents, such as whiplash, can take time to show symptoms.
 If your injuries are not diagnosed soon after the car accident, the insurance companies can claim that they were not caused by the accident, and could possibly be left out of your claim.